-Q: If I want to stay in my own home, do I have other options besides a nursing home?
+Q: I want to stay in my own home.
+Do I have other care options besides a nursing home?

 A: Yes.
 If you want to stay in your home, you have options that may be less expensive and stressful than a nursing home.
-You could obtain a reverse mortgage on your home, long-term care insurance or support through federal or state funding sources.
-A family member, friend or paid caretaker may be able to help you with personal cares.
-If you want to stay in your home, an experienced elder law attorney can advise you about options you have.
+You could obtain a reverse mortgage on your home, long-term care insurance or support through federal or state funding sources that could pay for a professional caregiver.
+A family member or friend may be able to help you with personal care.
+If you want to stay in your home, an experienced elder law attorney can advise you about your options.

 Q: What are Medicare and Medicaid?

 A: Medicare and Medicaid are government-sponsored programs that help pay for medical care.
 Medicare is a federal program for the disabled and people aged 65 or over.
 Medicaid is a federal-state program for low-income families with children as well as the needy, aged, blind and disabled.

 Q: Am I eligible to receive Medicare or Medicaid benefits?

 A: Eligibility for Medicare is based mainly on eligibility for Social Security.
 If you are age 65 or older, have been disabled for at least two years or have chronic kidney disease, you may be eligible to receive Medicare benefits.
 The eligibility requirements for Medicaid, and which health services are covered, are determined on a state-by-state basis.